Nov 07 2014

 % tar -zxf mysql-5.6.21.tar.gz % ls mysql-5.6.21-tar.gz mysql-5.6.21/

 hash.hfrom the MySQL source to the brew mysql installation

 - Go to the MYDUMPER_SOURCE_DIR.
 Follow the instructions in the README to build mydumper (the build should complete without errors).

 % cd ~/mydumper-0.6.1 % cmake -DCMAKE_INSTALL_PREFIX=/opt/local \ -DZLIB_LIBRARY=/usr/local/Cellar/zlib/1.2.8/lib/libz.dylib \ -DGLIB2_LIBRARIES=/usr/local/Cellar/glib/2.42.0/lib/libglib-2.0.0.dylib \ -DBUILD_DOCS=OFF % makeReplace the paths to

 libglibwith the actual paths to the versions installed in

-install the resulting files.
-The given prefix will install the
+makewhere to install the resulting files.
+The given prefix will install the binaries in